makerdao/pe-checklists/spell/spell-crafter-mainnet-workflow.md

 * [ ] Wait for CI to PASS
 * [ ] Wait for at Least two Approvals to Share for Publishing to GovAlpha
 * [ ] Share Deployed Address in `new-spells`
-* [ ] Fill Spell Crafter Related Boxes in the Main Exec Sheet
+* [ ] Fill the rest of the Spell Crafter Related Boxes in the Main Exec Sheet
 * [ ] Pre-Merge Target Branch Pull Attack Checks
   * [ ] Ensure that the latest commit to the spells-mainnet repo was not a maintenance PR
   * [ ] Ensure that there was not a maintenance PR within the last THREE spells (i.e. 6 weeks)